hphelion/documentation/vpn-quickstart.md

 strongSwan always considers itself as "LEFT" and the other side of the network (the remote server) with the hardware router as the "RIGHT".
 When configuring the gateway instance consider it the "LEFT" node and the remote server as the "RIGHT" node.

 Below is an example strongSwan *ipsec.conf* file.
 Note that the information that is added to this file for detailing the left and right cases must be entered as created into both this file and the ipsec.secrets file.

+For more details on setting up the *ipsec.conf* file, see the [strongSwan ipsec.conf](http://wiki.strongswan.org/projects/strongswan/wiki/IpsecConf) wiki page.

 **Note:** the location of the *ipsec.conf* file is */etc/ipsec.conf*